 Developing positive dental habits begins with educating parents and their kids on proper dental care.
 Our initial visits concentrate on developing comfort for children and providing instruction for parents.
 In these early stages, the pediatric dentist at Laurelwood Dental sets the tone for positive interactions and fear-free dental visits.
 Our office is dedicated to teaching and helping maintain your child’s good oral healthcare throughout all the states of his or her life.

 It is very important for a child’s first visit to the dentist office be a positive and enjoyable experience.
 We believe that starts with you and your child knowing about what happens at their first visit.
-Our doctors and team are experienced in using non-frightening, pleasant and simple words to describe how we will be caring for kids.
-Our top priority is helping you feel at ease from the moment you arrive to the time you leave.
+Our doctors and team are experienced in using pleasant and simple language to describe how we will be caring for kids.
+Our top priority is helping your child feel at ease from the moment you arrive to the time you leave.

 Most children are calm, comfortable and confident in our office.
 However, sometimes a child may feel anxious before or during treatment.
 Your child may need more support than a gentle, caring manner to feel comfortable.
 Nitrous oxide, sometimes called laughing gas, is a safe and effective method used to calm a child’s fear of the dental visit and enhance effective communication.
 Additionally, it works well for children whose gag reflex interferes with pediatric dental treatment.
 Dr. Rice and Dr. Hall typically recommend nitrous oxide for children up to age 10.
 It is used on older children and adults as well, depending on the circumstance or if requested.
 Please read the information below regarding pediatric analgesia.